 In the middle of Lewiston, Maine lies one of the poorest census districts in the state, one of the poorest in the country.
 Forty percent of the residents live at or below the poverty line.
 Within that neighborhood there is a place, a safe and sacred space, called Wisdom”s Center.
 Run by and for women, it brings hope and joy, life and light into the lives of women who otherwise fall between the cracks of the social service system.
 They are forgotten mothers, daughters, sisters and wives, many of whom are the most wounded of our society and have no support system elsewhere.
 Wisdom”s Center for those guests, is a sanctuary of sorts.
 For many years, the Banksons have provided support to Klara Tammany, the founder of the Center.

-First Book transforms the lives of children in need.
-Through a sustainable, market-driven model, First Book is creating equal access to quality education — making everything from brand-new, high-quality books and educational resources, to sports equipment, winter coats, snacks, and more – affordable to its member network of more than 350,000 educators who exclusively serve kids in need.
+First Book believes that education is the best way out of poverty for children in need.
+First Book aims to remove barriers to quality education for all kids by making everything from new, high quality books and educational resources to sports equipment, winter coats, snacks, and more – affordable to its member network of more than 400,000 educators who exclusively serve kids in need.

-Since 1992, First Book has distributed more than 170 million books and educational resources to programs and schools serving children from low-income families in more than 30 countries.
-First Book currently reaches an average of 3 million children every year and supports more than one in four of the estimated 1.3 million classrooms and programs serving children in need.
+Since 1992, First Book has distributed more than 175 million books and educational resources to programs and schools serving children from low income communities in more than 30 countries.
+First Book currently reaches an average of 5 million children every year and supports more than one in three of the estimated 1.3 million classrooms and programs serving children in need.
 With an additional 1,000 educators joining each week, First Book is the largest and fastest-growing network of educators in the United States exclusively serving kids in need.

 First Book members work in classrooms, after school and summer or early childhood programs, shelters and health clinics, libraries, community programs, military support programs, and other settings serving a majority of children in need.
-Elese Sizemore has been a staff member and supporter of First Book for many years.
+Elese Sizemore served as a staff member and supporter of First Book for many years.
 The Eyes to See, Ears to Hear peace Prayer Mission Group also provides ongoing support.